 - Butter

-Start by preheating your oven to 375 degrees and spraying a pie pan with non-stick spray.
+Start by preheating your oven to 375 degrees and spraying a pie pan or baking pan with non-stick spray.
 Remove the biscuits from the can and place on a cutting board.
 Cut each biscuit into quarters.

 - These are perfect to pop into a bowl of soup or as a side to dinner.
 Definitely more tasty than just serving up a plate of plain biscuits.